raiding force was defeated by Alfred’s brother Aethelstan in a naval battle off Sandwich, Kent.

 871 (22nd March)

-Alfred and Aethelred, fought the Vikings.
+Alfred supported his brother, Aethelred, in this battle against the Vikings.
 The battle was inconclusive and both sides withdrew.
-Aethelred had been badly injured in the battle.
+Aethelred was badly injured in the battle.

 871 (15th April)

 Alfred became King when his brother Aethelred died.
-Aethelred’s two young sons, Aethelwold and Aethelhelm, were considered too young to take the throne.
+Aethelred’s two young sons, Aethelwold and Aethelhelm, were bypassed as they were considered too young to take the throne.

 871 (early Summer)

-Battle of Wilton – The Saxons were defeated by the Vikings
+The Saxons led by Alfred were defeated by the Vikings led by Halfdan.

 An uprising in Northumbria overthrew the Viking puppet King Ecgbert.
-The Viking force established a new base in Lindsey and quickly suppressed the Northumbrian revolt.
+The Vikings quickly established a new base at Lindsey and quickly suppressed the Northumbrian revolt.

 A daughter, Aethelgifu, was born to Alfred and Ealhswith.

-The Viking force attacked Wessex and took Wareham (Dorset).
-Alfred lay siege to Wareham but a new Viking force of around 120 ships was seen off the coast meaning success was unlikely.
+The Viking force led by Guthrum attacked Wessex and took Wareham (Dorset).
+Alfred lay siege to Wareham but around 120 Viking ships were seen off the coast meaning success was unlikely.

-The Vikings began dividing up Northumbria preparing to settle the land permanently.
+The Vikings led by Halfdan began dividing up Northumbria preparing to settle the land permanently.

-Alfred made a deal with Guthrum, leader of the Vikings, but Guthrum did not keep the deal.
+Alfred made a deal with Guthrum, leader of the Vikings and demanded hostages in return for peace.
+Guthrum agreed but did not keep the deal.
 He killed his Saxon hostages and moved to Exeter, leaving the Viking ships at Wareham.

-A freak storm destroyed a large number of Guthrum’s ships giving Alfred the chance to leave Wareham and march to Exeter.
+A freak storm destroyed a large number of Guthrum’s ships moored off Wareham and many Vikings were drowned.
+This allowed Alfred to leave Wareham and march to Exeter where he forced Guthrum to surrender.

-The Vikings began dividing up Mercia preparing to settle the land permanently
+The Vikings led by Guthrum had moved to Gloucester and began dividing up Mercia preparing to settle the land permanently.

 A daughter, Aelfthryth, was born to Alfred and Ealhswith.